What is your shipping policy?

 Do you offer a health guarantee?
 What is your refund policy?

-We offer a 14-day health and a 2-year heredity guarantee for our puppies.
+We offer a 14-day health and a 1-year heredity guarantee for our puppies.
 Let me elaborate...If within 14 days of the date of purchase you believe the dog to be sick, you agree to return it to us, with a letter from an examining licensed veterinarian, and then we will either refund the purchase price, return your dog to you in well condition, or exchange the dog for another dog of equal value.
 We will not pay, nor reimburse the veterinary bills.
-If within 2 years a serious, life-threatening, hereditary problem should develop, we will offer a replacement puppy back to you or half of the original purchase price.
+If within the first year a serious, life-threatening, hereditary problem should develop, we will offer a replacement puppy back to you or half of the original purchase price.
 We assume no responsibility for this puppy after leaving the premises; medical expenses, landlord disapproval, disagreement of family, or for any other reason than stated.
 If for any reason you must find a new home for your puppy, you agree to notify us.
-Puppy is to be spayed/neutered at the age of 6 months (or later, if you wish to wait, however this is for personal reasons and NOT for breeding purposes.)
+The puppy is to be spayed/neutered no younger than 6 months of age (later is better, however, this is for the proper development of the pup and NOT for breeding purposes).
 Puppy is sold as pet quality and NOT for breeding!
 The puppy will need additional vaccinations, de-wormings, and possible other normal medications.

 What is included with the purchase of the puppy?